 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-Memories are not stored as exact replicas; rather, they are modified and reconstructed during recall.
+Memories are not stored as exact replicas of reality; rather, they are modified and reconstructed during recall.

 Examine the ways in which memories can be unreliable